Tuesday, October 28, 2025 • Welcome to the 100% Nonsense-Free Zone! • Log in

 The front and back of the Synology DS925+.
 Note its two 2.5GbE ports and the USB-C expansion port.

-Apart from the new storage requirements, the DS925+ is hardware-wise very similar to its predecessor, which shares the same physical shape.
+That aside, the DS925+ is very similar in hardware to its predecessor, which shares the same physical shape.
 The table below shows the hardware specs of the two.

 Synoloyg DS925+ vs. DS923+: Hardware specifications